Kwas45/Election_Analysis/README.md

 ##### 2. County Votes and Percentages
 To get the county results an if statement is written to check that the county does not match any existing count in the county list.
-A for loop is also initiated to get the county from the country dictionary.
+A for loop is also initiated to get the county from the county dictionary.
 They results are printed to the terminal and saved to the file text.

 ![county code ](https://user-images.githubusercontent.com/102786356/166120263-d9768980-87e2-4204-be37-f7fa53fd25d0.png)
 ![county percentage](https://user-images.githubusercontent.com/102786356/166120857-8c648edd-5d46-4697-ac0c-0a58a3539993.png)